gne-ldh/PPS/docs/pages/gettingStarted.md

     Sat Sri Akaal

-which is a form of greetings, like "Hello", or "Good morning".
+which is a form of greeting, like "Hello", or "Good morning".
 For this you need to type the program text somewhere, compile it successfully, load it, run it, and find out where your output went.
 With these mechanical details mastered, everything else is